What to Expect

 Three centuries of movement.
 Years of rediscovery.

-The Espinhaço backcountry is a hidden world, and its labyrinth of little-used trails is the key.
-We’ve spent years exploring, documenting, and guiding along these paths—linking peaks, villages, waterfalls, and valleys—and most days we have them almost entirely to ourselves.
+The Espinhaço backcountry remains largely unseen, and its labyrinth of little-used trails is how we move through it.
+We’ve spent years exploring, documenting, and guiding along these paths, linking peaks, villages, waterfalls, and valleys.
+Most days we have them entirely to ourselves.

 Outside a handful of state parks (which can fill up with locals on certain weekends and holidays), it’s rare to meet other folks on the trail.

-Expect to spend long stretches on your own, moving through landscapes that feel largely untouched.
+Expect to spend long stretches on your own, moving through working landscapes that feel largely untouched.

 Few other international travelers

-Few places on earth are remarkable enough to earn even a single UNESCO designation.
-The Espinhaço has three: the World Heritage city of Diamantina, the Serra do Espinhaço Biosphere Reserve, and a Globally Important Agricultural Heritage System recognition for sempre-vivas flower pickers.
+The Espinhaço has three overlapping UNESCO designations: the World Heritage city of Diamantina, the Serra do Espinhaço Biosphere Reserve, and a Globally Important Agricultural Heritage System recognition for sempre-vivas flower pickers.

 Despite that, it remains virtually anonymous, even within Brazil.

-It’s a privilege to experience a place like this as it is, right now.
+It’s a privilege to experience it as it is, right now.

 Take it from us: attempting to count the waterfalls of the Espinhaço is an exercise in futility.

-Just as futile: trying to spend consecutive days on the trail without bathing in one.
+Just as futile is trying to spend consecutive days on the trail without bathing in one.

-We typically cross paths with at least one named falls per day—and sometimes many more—from quiet, cola-colored cascades to show-stopping, white-sand-beach masterpieces, and everything in between.
+We typically cross paths with at least on waterfall per day—and sometimes many more—from cola-colored cascades to white-sand-beach masterpieces, and everything in between.

 Ice-cold has never felt so good.